 The Austrian Radiation Protection Legislation applies without exception on the safety of radioactive waste management from civilian and military applications.
-All radioactive waste from military applications is sent to Nuclear Engineering Seibersdorf GmbH (NES) for treatment, conditioning and interim storage except for radioactive material which was damaged and/or lost in case of a military dispute.
+All radioactive waste from military applications is sent to Nuclear Engineering Seibersdorf GmbH (NES) for treatment, conditioning and interim storage.
+Radioactive Waste from military applications in Austria comprises spent sources used for training purposes and weapon sights.

-Section D Inventories and Lists - Article 32 (2)
+D. Inventories and Lists - Article 32 (2)